May 29, 2019

 At the university level, educators and faculty should look into ways to embed Unreal Engine technology into their curricula.
 Aligning programs with the most well-paid game engine skill in the labor market will afford their graduates a competitive advantage and set them up for success.

-Learning Unreal Engine is easier than everEpic is making learning accessible to everyone who wants to develop Unreal Engine skills with Unreal Engine Online Learning—with a new version of the learning portal available in preview now.
+Learning Unreal Engine is easier than everEpic is making learning accessible to everyone who wants to develop Unreal Engine skills with Unreal Online Learning—our new learning platform.
 Users can learn anytime, anywhere, with free video courses led by industry experts, and the ability to browse courses by industry, topic, or curated learning paths to follow a series of courses.
 Knowledge can be tested with built-in course assessments to ensure material is mastered.
 As people learn, they can earn Unreal Engine skill badges that can be shared to their LinkedIn or social media profiles to celebrate their achievements.

 At Epic, we understand that the field of computer graphics, and every industry that it touches, will shift faster than ever into real-time 3D over the next decade.
 As we help define the future of real-time technology, we’re honored to be able to help train both seasoned professionals as well as the next generation of creators.